PerrinWaldock/teensy-pid/readme.md

 # Teensy-based Intensity Feedback Controller Guide

 This repository contains code and PCBs for creating Teensy microcontroller-based feedback controllers.
-They are used to control the laser intensity on Prometheus because (a) they are relatively inexpensive and (b) they provide faster rise times than similarly-priced analog feedback controllers.
+They have been used to control the laser intensity on ultracold atom experiments because (a) they are relatively inexpensive and (b) they provide faster rise times than similarly-priced analog feedback controllers.

+When used to lock to itself, the latest version of the PCB and firmwarecan achieve
+* a loop rate of 100 kHz
+* a standard deviation of TODO
+* a rise time of <10 us

 ## PCB-free Feedback Controller

-The code in the `multistate` branch is currently installed in the Prometheus apparatus.
-It is running on a Teensy 3.2 because that microcontroller has 5V-tolerant digital inputs, and an inbuilt DAC.
-It uses two digital signals from the QDGBus digital outputs to select one of four setpoints which are configured over USB.
+The code in the `multistate` branch can be used without the PCB.
+It can only run a Teensy 3.2 because that microcontroller has 5V-tolerant digital inputs, and an inbuilt DAC.
+It uses two digital signals from digital outputs to select one of four setpoints which are configured over USB.
 It controls the voltage into a XM-B6H4-0404C-01.

 However, this setup has some flaws:
 * the inbuilt ADC and DAC are noisy, with only ~8-10 usable bits.
 This limits the feedback stability shown in the above posts.